RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Where RTMP uses only TCP to transmit data, RTSP utilizes two network communication protocols: TCP and UDP.

-TCP issues and receives the stream’s control commands and UDP delivers the audio, video, and data to streaming server.
+TCP issues and receives the stream’s control commands and UDP delivers the audio, video, and data to the streaming server.
 Because of the use of these two network communication protocols, an RTSP live stream allows users to begin watching a video while the stream is still being downloaded.

 How RTMP Streaming Integrates with Dacast